-The comics of the 1960s were sensationally good-both the quality of the stories and the artwork too.
-Earlier, I said that I would cover the prominent 1960s comics which featured in The Stair.
+The comics of the 1960s were sensationally good, both in the quality of the stories and the artwork too.

-There were key characters who featured regularly - Braddock VC-a surly, but deadly Second World War pilot-initially I couldn't get in to him at all, but in later years I began to appreciate him; Morgyn the Mighty who I did enjoy; and The Tough of the Track who had a massive influence on me.
+There were key characters who featured regularly - Braddock VC ,a surly, but deadly Second World War pilot.
+Initially I didn't get in to him at all, but in later years I began to appreciate him; but both Morgyn the Mighty and The Tough of the Track had an important influence on me.

 Clearly I was buying the comic regularly when Iain was seven years old and I was nine, because a Morgyn the Mighty story of the world's strongest men being relocated to a remote island to fight it out to the death remained with me making a deep impression.
 Today I've a complete run of that story